Helicobacter pylori: Biofilm

 An effective sustained colonization response is the formation of a biofilm.

 Having first adhered to cellular surfaces, the bacteria produce and secrete extracellular polymeric substance (EPS).
-EPS consists largely of biopolymers and provides the framework for the biofilm structure.
+EPS consists largely of biopolymers and provides the framework for biofilm structure.
 H. pylori helps the biofilm formation by altering its flagella into adhesive structures that provide adhesion between the cells.
 Layers of aggregated bacteria as microcolonies accumulate to thicken the biofilm.

-The matrix of EPS prevents the entry of antibiotics and immune cells, and protects from heat and competition from other microorganisms.
+The EPS matrix prevents the entry of antibiotics and immune cells.
+It protects from heat and competition from other microorganisms.
 Channels form between the cells in the biofilm matrix, allowing the transport of nutrients, enzymes, metabolites, and waste.
-Cells in the deep layers may be nutritionally deprived and enter into a coccoid dormant-like state.
+Cells in the deep layers may be nutritionally deprived and enter a coccoid dormant-like state.
 By changing the shape of the bacterium to a coccoid form, the exposure of LPS (targeted by antibiotics) becomes limited, and so evades detection by the immune system.
 It has also been shown that the cag pathogenicity island remains intact in the coccoid form.
 Some of these antibiotic-resistant cells may remain in the host as persister cells.
 Following eradication, the persister cells can cause a recurrence of the infection.
 Bacteria can detach from the biofilm to relocate and colonize elsewhere in the stomach to form other biofilms.